ENSpunks/LLC/Introduction.md

 ### STATUS:

- `prelaunch seeking feedback & potential integrations`
+ `prelaunch seeking feedback & potential integrations, specifically interested in subdomain solutions on Base and gasless records.`

 ### POINT OF CONTACT: